paxperscientiam/js-spatial-navigation/README.md

   + Type: [Selector](#selector-1)
   + Default: `''`

-Elements matching `selector` are regraded as navigable elements in SpatialNavigation.
+Elements matching `selector` are regarded as navigable elements in SpatialNavigation.
 However, hidden or disabled elements are ignored as they can not be focused in any way.

 #### `straightOnly`